All Episodes

 Yes.

-Um, it's a pleasure to speak with you, and and I apologize, I missed the first part of the discussion with Mark, and I was so happy to get the last copy of his book in Union Square yesterday, which is exciting.
+I missed the first part of the discussion with Mark, and I was so happy to get the last copy of his book in Union Square yesterday, which is exciting.

-Um, and I I I feel her pain.
+And I feel her pain.

-maybe not Eva's in particular, but my husband knows a lot of people that he manages that want to leave because these these foreign companies are coming in, like Numero Securities is one, and they're they're marketing themselves to US employees by saying, We didn't get any TARP money.
+And number one is that the current buzz right now on Wall Street is that the quality people that are there, like Eva's husband and my husband, are now thinking about leaving these U.S. firms, maybe not Eva's in particular, but my husband knows a lot of people that he manages that want to leave because these foreign companies are coming in, like Numera Securities is one, and they're marketing themselves to U.S. employees by saying, we didn't get any TARP money,

-See your bonuses won't be affected, come over with us.
+so your bonuses won't be affected.

 That's one of the big things.

-And they're poaching all of these really top quality candidates to do that.
+And they're poaching all of these really top-quality candidates to do that.

-Um and the second thing that I wanted to mention is with regard to the bonuses, is that what I don't understand, and obviously everything the media is very biased, as we all know, but nobody is talking about what the cost of living is in the tri-state area, meaning New York, New Jersey, Connecticut, um, versus other areas of the country, and I'm sure Eva's feeling the same way, living in New Jersey.
+And the second thing that I wanted to mention is with regard to the bonuses is that what I don't understand, and obviously the media is very biased, as we all know, but nobody is talking about what the cost of living is in the tri-state area, meaning New York, New Jersey, Connecticut, versus other areas of the country.

-You know, it's not as easy to live in other areas of the country living or or working for those kind of firms.
+You know, it's not as easy to live in other areas of the country living or working for those kind of firms.

-Um and it's very disheartening, quite honestly.
+And it's very disheartening, quite honestly.

-Um I know a lot of people in the city that um voted for Obama, obviously New York, we were of course not one of them.
+I know a lot of people in the city that voted for Obama.

-Um, you know, but the point is is that I think he works at AIG, not for long.
+You know, but the point is, is that I think.

 No, no, no.